 - steps to be taken in treating an asthma attack

 - a record sheet/log for recording the details of a first aid incident, such as the number of puffs administered - record sheets can be downloaded from the Asthma Australia web site.

 If schools are using the Lite-Aire Disposable Cardboard spacer in their Asthma Emergency Kits, the school needs to be aware that the imagery is printed in refined soy ink.
 Although the risk of developing an allergic reaction to refined soy ink is low, there is still a risk and should be taken into account when developing Individual Anaphylaxis Management Plans for students diagnosed with soy allergy and Asthma.

 Schools are not required to provide a nebuliser for students.
 If a student is prescribed a nebuliser, they should bring their own to school.
 Parents can obtain information on the use of nebulisers from the manufacturer (all nebulisers are labelled with the manufacturer's name).
-The Asthma Foundation of Victoria has nebulisers information for parents, carers and schools, see: Asthma Foundation of Victoria - Nebuliser Information

 A nominated staff member should be responsible for maintaining the Asthma Emergency Kit/s, including:

 - ensuring all contents are maintained and replaced when necessary

 - regularly checking the expiry date on the canister of the blue or blue/grey reliever puffer and replacing it if expired or low on doses

 - replacing spacers in the Asthma Emergency Kit after each use spacers are single-person use only.
 Once used, the spacer can be given to that student, or thrown away.

 - previously used spacers should be disposed of.